-When designing, we focus on the context and the user inside this context, regardless the content and scale of the project.
-We think natural light, spatial quality and sustainable materials and techniques are essential to improving wellbeing.
-Arts, nature, culture and behavior are a continuous influence on the way we devise and shape solutions to each challenge.
+We view architecture as an art form and exercise it as a social discipline.
+Thus we believe we can improve the quality of life of many people within their own environment.
+When designing, we focus on the context and the user inside this specific context, regardless the nature and scale of the project.
+We think that natural light, spatial quality, as well as sustainable materials and techniques are crucial for improving wellbeing.
+The arts, nature, culture and behavior continuously influence the way in which we devise solutions to each challenge.